Lungs is the commonest site of Tuberculosis (TB) infection in children and adults.

 What are the signs and symptoms of chest Tuberculosis in children?

-- Child who have persistent fever and cough for more than 2 weeks should be evaluated for tuberculosis.
+- Children who have persistent fever and cough for more than 2 weeks should be evaluated for tuberculosis (TB).

 - Other associated features could be poor appetite, loss of weight and lymph nodes at any site of the body.

-- Contact with an adult with tuberculosis could be an additional pointer.
+- Contact with an adult with tuberculosis (TB) could be an additional pointer.

-How do you diagnose Chest TB in children?
+How do you diagnose Chest tuberculosis (TB) in children?

-- The diagnosis is based on the above signs and symptoms with the associated findings on Chest Xrays.
+- The diagnosis is based on the above symptoms, findings on Chest X Rays and microbiological tests.

-- Chest Xray would in such cases show findings such as lymph nodes, pneumonia, cavities, miliary mottling etc.
+- Chest Xray in Tuberculosis (TB) will show lymph nodes, pneumonia, cavities, miliary mottling etc. CT Scan of the chest might be required in some cases.

 What is the role of flexible bronchoscopy in diagnosis of TB in children?